Busting Emergency Stop Myths

 Myth #3 – Emergency Stop Systems Can Be Used For Energy Isolation

-Disconnect Switch with Lock and TagFifteen to twenty years ago it was not uncommon to see emergency stop buttons fitted with locking devices.
-The locking device allowed a person to prevent the resetting of the emergency stop device.
-This was done as part of a “lockout procedure”.
-Lockout is one aspect of hazardous energy control procedures (HECP).
-HECPs recognize that live work needs to be done from time to time, and that normal safeguards may be bypassed or disconnected temporarily, to allow diagnostics and testing to be carried out.
-This process is detailed in two current standards, CSA Z460 and ANSI Z244.1.
-Note that these locking devices are still available for sale, and can be used as part of an HECP to prevent the emergency stop system or other controls from being reset until the machine is ready for testing.
+Fifteen to twenty years ago, it was not uncommon to see emergency stop buttons fitted with locking devices.
+The locking device prevented a person from resetting the emergency stop device.
+This was done as part of a “lockout procedure.”
+A lockout procedure is one aspect of a hazardous energy control procedure (HECP).
+HECPs recognize that live work needs to be done from time to time; normal safeguards may be bypassed or disconnected temporarily to allow diagnostics and testing to be carried out.
+This process is detailed in two current standards, CSA Z460 [2] and ANSI Z244.1 [4].
+Note that these locking devices are still available for sale and can be used as part of a HECP to prevent anyone from resetting the emergency stop system or other controls until the machine is ready for testing.
 They cannot be used to isolate an energy source.

 No current standard allows for the use of control devices such as push buttons or selector switches to be used as energy isolation devices.